 By Kent E. St. John

-The sails were filled with wind and the cobalt ocean lapped at the Heritage’s bow.
-Through the fog the masts of the American Eagle lagged behind.
-On occasion the chilly Atlantic sprayed my face.
+The sails were filled with the wind and the cobalt ocean lapped at the Heritage’s bow.
+Through the fog, the masts of the Schooner American Eagle lagged behind.
+On occasion, the chilly Atlantic sprayed my face.

 Captain Doug Lee reminded us that, “The weather is perfect for what we are doing”.
 He was right, every time.
 In six days I went from clear, deep blue sun filtered light to white gray fog banks.
 It all seemed to be just perfect.

 The sky was deep blue as I pulled into Rockland, Maine.
 The Heritage is mighty on first appearance.
-At 94’ and gleaming white with smooth lines she is a site to behold.
+At 94’ and gleaming white with smooth lines, she is a site to behold.
 Below the front mast in the bowels of Heritage was cabin fourteen, my home for the next six nights.
-Gear stowed I headed to one of Maine’s’s culinary treats, Miranda’s. in Rockland.
+Gear stowed I headed to one of Maine’s culinary treats, Miranda’s. in Rockland.

 Small size with big ambition and it does measure up.
 After sating myself I headed back to the Heritage to bunk down.

 Early the next morning I was greeted by the smell of fresh coffee and salt air.
 Breakfast was filling and served in the large galley mid ship, a place that got near and dear to my heart.
 After rapidly wolfing down fresh blueberries ( Maine’s State Fruit) and an omelet, I dashed off to the local store.

 A sure sign I was a first timer; everyone else had already stocked up.
 Wine and other stimulants are only available if you bring your own, so plan accordingly.Returning to the Heritage I met several of my shipmates.
 They were a well-mixed group in age and sex.